OUR

 The 9 Cooperation Standards

 Nine things a legislator can pass and a citizen can say on the phone.
-Click any standard to see what "exists" vs. "enforceable" actually means.
+Click any standard to see what "exists" vs. "enforceable" actually means under methodology v3.3.

 Why it matters